chucktilbury/vmachine/notes.md

     * Update: Is this needed?
 Or is it acceptable to always have a label (in the symbol table) for a jump or call destination?
     * Deleted relative and immediate jumps.

+* The assembler should always output a preamble that jumps to a location in the code and exits the program.
+The entry location should be given by a "standard" symbol, such as "main" or "entry".
+If the symbol has not been defined, then an error should be published and no code is generated.
+    * I added this, but I took it out because it seems like needless complexity.
+I will revisit the idea when I have an actual runtime library which will need to be initialized.

 # Random

 * Runtime library that includes things like fopen() and friends.